typedb/typedb-docs/03-client-api/00-overview.md

 ### Transaction
 A transaction is responsible for performing write and read operations over the concept types and instances within the connected database.
 When executing a query to retrieve data, an iterator is returned, which can then be lazily consumed to execute a request on the server to return the next concrete result.

+Transactions automatically close after a configured timeout (default 5 minutes).
+This is to encourage shorter-lived transactions, prevent memory leaks caused by forgotten unclosed client-side transactions, and kill potentially unresponsive transactions.

 ### Async Queries
 Invoking a TypeQL query sends the query to the TypeDB server, where it will be completed in the background.
 Local processing can take place while waiting for responses to be received.